 Wendy Thompson Hut

 The upper lakes were my ultimate destination, so I only paused briefly for a rest and inspection of the hut.
 Wendy Thompson was a ski patroller and paramedic.
 She died tragically in 1995 at the age of 33 in a Medivac flight crash in the Queen Charlotte Islands.
-As a memorial and legacy to Wendy, her parents and the ACC worked with volunteers to build this hut.
+As a memorial and legacy to Wendy, her parents, and the ACC worked with volunteers to build this hut.

-Since my last winter visit the ACC made some substantial renovations.
-They extended the entire length, added solar powered lighting and USB ports.
-They also replaced the obnoxious smell of kerosene heaters with a wood burning stove.
-As is usual in backcountry huts one of the tables was covered in maps, guide books, and misc. reading material.
+Since my last winter visit, the ACC made some substantial renovations.
+They extended the entire length and added solar-powered lighting and USB ports.
+They also replaced the obnoxious smell of kerosene heaters with a wood-burning stove.
+As is usual in backcountry huts one of the tables was covered in maps, guidebooks, and misc. reading material.
 Also present was the obligatory cribbage board and multiple decks of cards.

-From the hut the work begins again.
-Access to the upper lakes is via more and bigger boulder fields without benefit of a trail.
-Some well placed rock cairns mark the way but mostly it’s a pick your own best route deal.
-Once at the upper lakes it wide open wandering in all directions.
-I set up camp in a spot suitable for easy access to photo ops of the distant peaks and valley below.
+From the hut, the work begins again.
+Access to the upper lakes is via more and bigger boulder fields without the benefit of a trail.
+Some well-placed rock cairns mark the way but mostly it’s a pick-your-own-best route deal.
+Once at the upper lakes, it is wide open wandering in all directions.
+I set up camp in a spot suitable for easy access to photo ops of the distant peaks and valleys below.

 Boulders Marriott Basin Coast Mountains British ColumbiaBoulder field, cairn visible in lower right corner #61849 Purchase